tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Lachesis

-### Q: Which of the following is NOT one of the main characters in Grand Theft Auto Vôrsquo;s story mode?
+### Q: Which of the following is NOT one of the main characters in Grand Theft Auto V's story mode?
 - **Correct Answer:** Tommy Vercetti
 - Michael de Santa
 - Franklin Clinton